-Microsoft wants to make it easier for devs to get Windows Store apps on Windows Phone and vice versaAlex Wagner - Deputy Managing Editor, News Desk
+Microsoft wants to make it easier for devs to get Windows Store apps on Windows Phone and vice versaAlex Wagner - Editorial Director of News and Content

 There's some good news on the app front today for Windows fans, as a new Microsoft job listing suggests that the company is interested in making it easy for developers to bring their Windows Store apps for Windows 8/RT to Windows Phone and vice versa.
 The listing says that Microsoft is looking for a Software Development Engineer in Test to bring together the dev platforms for Windows Store and Phone and to help "bring much of the WinRT API surface and the .NET Windows Store profile to the Phone."